Susmit-A/PencilStyleTransfer/results/README.md

 # Some Results

-### These results were achieved after training 10,000 iterations.
+### These results were achieved after training for 10,000 iterations.

 <p float="left">
 	<img src="0_actual.jpg" width="200"/>